Klimroth/BOVIDS/README.md

 A so-called **training-csv-file** is a comma-separated text-csv with headers "date", "species", "enclosure number", "video numbers", "individual numbers", each line contains one night of a specific enclosure to which a boris-csv-file as an annotation exists and whose data should be part of the training set.
 Recall that date has the form YYYY-MM-DD, the enclosure number is one integer and videonumbers and individualnumbers are either an integer or a concatenation like 1;3;4 (meaning that video with number 1, with number 3 and with number 4 will be cut next to each other and used as one stream to the enclosure).
 Those .csv-files can be conveniently created with OpenOffice/LibreOffice.
 An example can be found in *action_classification/training/example_training_file.csv*.
 TODO: example :left_speech_bubble:

 #### Create a balanced training set
-Based on the previously created csv-trainings-file, *action_classification/training/generate_training_images_from_video.py* contains the functionality to produce balanced training images for both action classification streams (single frame and four-frame encoded).
+Based on the previously created csv-trainings-file, *action_classification/training/generate_training_images.py* contains the functionality to produce balanced training images for both action classification streams (single frame and four-frame encoded).
 Recall that, before running the script,  well-trained object detectors are necessary.
 The output are folders containing images of classes 0 (standing), 1 (lying - head up) and 2 (lying - head down).
 Of course, BOVIDS can be used for estimating any three poses independently of the name.
 The code is furthermore straight forward to generalise to a different number of classes, but some programming is necessary.

-####
+#### Data preparation and validation split
+BOVIDS provides some functions for preparing the necessary datasets for the total and the binary classification task in *action_classification/training/prepare_data_ac.py*.
+More precisely, images from different training sets (thus, folders containing 0/, 1/, 2/) can be merged, single classes can be randomly upsampled if the data is not sufficiently balanced and different classes can be merged.
+Furthermore, it provides the functionality to randomly select a subset of images as a validation set.
+At this point, a user should have 8 folders in total:
+**multiple_frame_total:** train, validation
+**multiple_frame_binary:** train, validation
+**single_frame_total:** train, validation
+**single_frame_binary:** train, validation

+#### Training of the action classifiers
+Use *action_classification/training/training_efficientnet.py* in order to train the four necessary action classifiers.
+It is possible to either finetune existing networks (input a compatible .h5 file as model weights) or to train on imagenet weights (choose 'imagenet' as model weights).
+Of course, the batch size and the number of epochs can be adjusted.
+BOVIDS does not support multiple gpu models, therefore, if multiple gpus are present, select which gpu shall be used.
+It is possible to train different networks on different gpus in parallel.

 ### Offline hard example mining
+Once first versions of the action classifiers are trained, those can be used to generate a uniformly distributed training set for the final classifiers.
+Therefore, multiple nights should be predicted (see below) and the outcome can be used to evaluate the action classifiers.
+Furthermore, it can be used to generate automatically an almost balanced training set over the whole observation time without too much manual work load.

+#### Evaluate the prediction
+*action_classification/ohem/hard_example_mining_efficientnet.py* selects based on the prediction a uniformly at random chosen subset of images (single frame and multiple frame) with their corresponding labels (of the current action classifier).
+It is possible to choose whether uniformly at random sampled images should be drawn or if explicitely **hard examples** should be minded.
+Hard examples are images refering to time-intervals in which the predictions of the single frame and multiple frame action classifiers are not coherent.

+Now, *action_classification/ohem/efficientnet_evaluate_examples.py* can be used to display the single-frame and multiple-frame images next to each other and show the prediction given through the prediction system as a color code.
+A user can now give his own label.

+IMAGE EXAMPLE!!!

+In the end, the script can be used to extract statistical values like the accuracy and, more importantly, to move the images to their real classes.
+Therefore, we are left with a (not necessarily strictly balanced) set of images stemming from the whole observation time - an almost perfect training set.
+This training set is now used to fine-tune the previous action classifiers (like in the training step described above).

 ## Object detection